 Somewhere in that late-night session, the AI I was working with hallucinated a migration file that didn’t exist.
 A little later, it deferred a scope item to “my mental list” after I’d explicitly asked it to log everything to the tracker.
 A little after that, it let a co-author attribution slide by on a commit without flagging it.

 None of those are catastrophic.
-Each one, on its own, is the kind of thing you miss at 11 PM and pay for in month six.
+Each one, on its own, is the kind of thing you could easily miss.

 Here’s what I want builders working with AI to actually internalize: AI is going to fall short.
 It’s going to invent things, skip things, let small inconsistencies slide.
 That is not a bug you’re going to prompt your way out of.
 It’s a property of the tooling at this moment in time.